Free KCSA Mock Exam Sample Questions

 Reveal answer and explanations

-1. A Unauthenticated clients can read sensitive pod information via the read-only port
+1. A Anon clients read pod info via read-only port

 Correct.
 The kubelet read-only port (default 10255) serves metrics and pod information without authentication, allowing any network-accessible client to gather intelligence about running pods and nodes.